Why Do Cats Sleep So Much? Cat Sleeping Patterns, Explained!

-Changes in sleep patterns may be normal, but they could also indicate illness in your cat4.
-So if you notice that your cat is sleeping more than normal, plus displaying other worrisome behavior such as your cat not eating, this could indicate a serious health issue.
+Changes in sleep patterns may be normal, but could also indicate illness in your cat7.
+If you notice your cat is sleeping more than normal, plus displaying other worrisome behavior such as not eating, this could signal a serious health issue.

 - nutritional deficiency

 For example, one of the first signs a senior cat might be developing cognitive dysfunction syndrome (CDS) is a change in their sleep patterns.8 And since cats are notorious for hiding their sickness, you might miss out on the signs until it’s too late.
 A sick cat might wander far away from home to manage their sickness by themselves – or just hide from you.

 With Tractive’s Wellness Monitoring, you can quickly catch on to a change in your cat’s sleep patterns.
 So you can detect issues early and keep your cat healthy and happy.
 Here’s a story from one of our very own pet parents, who caught on to a change in her cat’s regular behaviors – and avoided a medical emergency.